hassio-addons/addon-portainer/README.md

 overview of Docker and allows you to manage containers, images, networks and volumes.

+## WARNING

+The Portainer add-on is really powerful and gives you virtually access to your whole system.
+While this add-on is created and maintained with care and with security in mind, in the wrong or inexperienced hands, it could damage your system.

 ## Installation

 The installation of this add-on is pretty straightforward and not different in